salieri11/concord-bft/helen/Readme.md

 ### Latency

-The latency of the ecosystem (Helen + Athena) can be tested by using a tool called [ApacheBench](https://httpd.apache.org/docs/2.4/programs/ab.html).
+The latency of the ecosystem (Helen + Concord) can be tested by using a tool called [ApacheBench](https://httpd.apache.org/docs/2.4/programs/ab.html).